MihirR23/Aerospace_Digital_Twin/_posts/2026-01-27-change-of-plan.md

 When I first scoped this project, my plan was ambitious: build a complete jet engine with thrust reverser deployment from scratch in Siemens NX.
 I wanted full control over every component, every dimension, every mechanism.

 During the Christmas holidays, I set to work.
-I followed a [YouTube tutorial](https://www.youtube.com/watch?v=6TIex4nyz7c) that walked through creating a [3D printable jet engine](https://cults3d.com/en/3d-model/various/3d-printable-jet-engine-minimal-printing-supports) and attempted to adapt it for my purposes.
+I followed a [YouTube tutorial](https://www.youtube.com/watch?v=6TIex4nyz7c) that walked through creating a jet engine and attempted to adapt it for my purposes.

 ---